ByKsTv/Everything/BIOS/README.md

 1. Use the official manufacter site to download the latest BIOS.
 1. Move BIOS to USB.

-   > Note: Some motherboard manufacturers require users to rename the BIOS using a renamer included with the downwload.

-1. Plug the USB to the motherboard (If exists - to the USB marked as `BIOS`).
+1. Plug the USB to the motherboard.
 1. Boot to BIOS.

    > Note: Restart to BIOS using CMD (Admin):